isovector/certainty-by-construction/src/book/1-agda.lagda.md

     true  : Bool
 ```

-You will have noticed that `Bool : Set` itself looks a great deal like a typing
+You will have noticed that `type:Bool : Set` itself looks a great deal like a typing
 judgment.
 And in fact, it is. `Set` is one of the few built-in things in Agda,
 and it corresponds, as a first approximation, to "the type of all types."
 That
-is, the judgment `Bool : Set` says "`Bool` is a type."
+is, the judgment `type:Bool : Set` says "`type:Bool` is a type."

-Since `Bool` is a type, we are now *justified* in saying that `false` and `true`
+Since `type:Bool` is a type, we are now *justified* in saying that `def:false` and `def:true`
-are of type `Bool`.
+are of type `type:Bool`.
 However, we can't just put any old thing on the right side
 of the typing colon.
 Try, for example, adding the following judgment to our
 postulate block: